-No individual or group of individuals dominates the Board's decision making processes and the number of independent directors reflects fairly the investment of the minority shareholders.
+No individual or group of individuals dominates the Board's decision making processes and the number of Independent and Non-Executive Directors ("INEDs") reflects fairly the investment of the minority shareholders.
 This is to ensure that issues of strategy, performance and resources are fully discussed and examined to take into account long-term interest of stakeholders of the Group.